balchua/terraform-lxd-microk8s/README.md

 ## Use case

-You can have a multi-node MicroK8s on your local machine using LXD (system container).
+You can have a multi-node MicroK8s on your workstation or laptop using LXD (system container).

 ## Pre-requisite